 Basic Minimum FHA Appraisal Guidelines

-All FHA insured residential homes must have access for a pedestrian or a motorized vehicle from any public or private street with a surface.
-In the event if the property is owned privately, the property must be maintained by a homeowners association or by an agreement with other private homeowners.
+All homes must have access to a pedestrian or a motorized vehicle from any public or private street with a surface.
+In the event, that the property is owned privately, the property must be maintained by a homeowners association.

-Free Of Health And Safety Hazards
+Free Of Health and Safety Hazards FHA Appraisal Guidelines

-Hazards also include faulty wiring, electrical, plumbing, and heating and air conditioning systems that is visibly noticeable to the FHA appraisal during inspection.
-In the event if the FHA appraiser finds such hazards on subject property, the violation in question needs to be corrected and a re-inspection needs to be scheduled.
+Hazards also include faulty wiring, electrical, plumbing, and heating and air conditioning systems that are visibly noticeable to the FHA appraisal during an inspection.
+In the event, that the FHA appraiser finds such hazards on the subject property, the violation in question needs to be corrected and a re-inspection needs to be scheduled.

-Separation Of Adjoining Buildings
+Separation of Adjoining Buildings

-In the event if the wall is an outer most exterior wall, FHA appraisal guidelines mandates that there should be ample space in between the buildings so that it has enough clearance to be able to perform wall maintenance if required to do so.
+In the event, that the wall is an outermost exterior wall, appraisal guidelines mandate that there should be ample space in between the buildings.
+The reason is so that it has enough clearance to be able to perform wall maintenance if required to do so.

-The water will drain awy from the perimeter walls of the property and the water does not create a puddle where it can seep into the foundation.
+The water will drain away from the perimeter walls of the property.
+The water does not create a puddle where it can seep into the foundation

-Proper Workmanship And No Foundation Damage
+Proper Workmanship and No Foundation Damage

-Separate Living Quarters And Full Kitchen
+Separate Living Quarters and Full Kitchen

 Proper Sanitary Facilities And HVAC

-Free Of Moisture And Mold
+Free of Moisture and Mold

+All crawl spaces need to be easily accessible and clear of debris.
 These are just a few of FHA appraisal guidelines and in a way, it is a good thing.
 Conventional appraisal guidelines are similar to FHA appraisal guidelines.
-There is no mortgage lender that will approve a mortgage loan in the event if the appraisal report comes back with defective items on the property.
+There is no lender that will approve a mortgage loan in the event that the appraisal report comes back with defective items on the property.